 Boy, were they wrong!
 Over the next week, this fire grew to be one of the largest in Arizona history.

-Unfortunately, Arizona's budgetary woes have caused the closure of this wonderful state park.
+Unfortunately, Arizona's budgetary woes have caused the temporary closure of this wonderful state park - please check before you go.

 It's hard to not eat Mexican food while in Arizona.
-Somehow, we managed :-( We did find Sushi on Shaw, a really nice Japanese restaurant, and ate there two or three times.
+Somehow, we managed :-( We did find Sushi on Shea, a really nice Japanese restaurant (which seems to be closed now), and ate there two or three times.

 One very very hot afternoon, the kids and I visited Frank Lloyd Wright's Taliesin West.
 Greg was inspired by the architecture, enjoying it far more than I expected.
 My impressions about Frank Lloyd Wright's self-perceived infallability, cultivated by visits to the Robie House and other Wright structures in the Midwest, were confirmed.
 It wasn't that I feel he was wrong, necessarily, but just not terribly considerate of the people for whom he was doing arcitectural design.